Lakeshore Tower

 No analysis available

-Public remarks directly confirm the building has two elevators, matching the current value exactly.
-This is high-confidence evidence from multiple listings.
+The public remarks directly confirm that the building has two elevators, matching the current value exactly.
+This is strong, repeated evidence from the listings, so confidence is very high.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.